When the Lyrics Quieted the Noise

 Growing up, I was never really into music.
 However, in the midst of the abusive relationship, I discovered Eminem’s music and my life changed forever.
 I was very depressed my senior year and kept the abuse hidden from friends.
 I heard his song, “Love the Way You Lie,” and the lyrics immediately made this cloud of emotions I was feeling make sense.
 Everything just made sense.
 I realized that when you actually examine and analyze a good artist’s music, the songs aren’t just a good beat, and rap isn’t just about swearing.
 I would listen to his music on repeat every single day, and even when I got out of the relationship, my love for his artistry as well as other rap artists exponentially grew.
 In 2014, I finally saw my hero Eminem front row.
 Earlier this year, I got that date tattooed on my arm as a reminder that music, especially his, helped save me.

 I have a list of songs that I keep stored away in my mind that helped me through everything related to my recovery.
 Every relapse, bad body image day, and depressive episode.
-No matter what I am battling, there is always a song I can turn on that I can connect with in the moment.
+No matter what I am battling, there is always a song I can turn on that I can connect to within the moment.
 Music has helped me through the tough times, as well as celebrate the good.
 And for that, I am forever thankful.

 We want to hear your story.
 Email us to ask how you can contribute to the blog.